akloss/differentiable_filters/README.md

 First create a dataset, for example

 ```
-create_toy_dataset --out-dir=[path/to/data] --num-examples=100
+create_toy_dataset --out-dir=[path/to/data] --num-examples=50
 ```
-This will create a small dataset for the simulated disc tracking task named "toy_pn=0.1_d=5_const", i.e. a set with constant process noise (sigma_p = 0.1) and 5 distractor discs.
+This will create a (very) small dataset for the simulated disc tracking task named "toy_pn=0.1_d=5_const", i.e. a set with constant process noise (sigma_p = 0.1) and 5 distractor discs.
 Note that the dataset is still going to be rather big (~ 1GB) and saving might take a while.
 To reduce the dataset size, reduce the sequence length or the number of examples.

 Now create a directory for the output of the training somewhere.
 Then, run for example
 ```